halohalospecial/atom-elmjutsu/README.md

 ### `Elmjutsu: Install Package`

 Quickly installs a package.

+- This runs `elm-package install --yes <name> <version>` (or `elm-package install --yes <name>` if the selected version is "Auto").
-This runs `elm-package install` under the hood.
-Make sure that `Elm Package Path` is properly configured in the package settings.
+- Make sure that `Elm Package Path` is properly configured in the package settings.

 ### `Elmjutsu: Uninstall Package`

 Removes an installed package.

-This modifies `elm-package.json`, then runs `elm-package install --yes` to clean up.
+- This removes the dependency from `elm-package.json`, then runs `elm-package install --yes` to clean up.

 ## Keybindings